docode-uk/stage-2-curriculum/book/chapter-01-unix-sockets/01_unix_sockets_intro.md

 # UNIX Sockets

 ## Introduction
-Applications require a way to communicate with eachother: for example, a web app needs to get a list of users from a database, or a messaging app needs to send a message to a friend.
-This process is known as "Inter-Process Communication" (IPC), and this can be achieved in many ways.
+Applications often need to communicate with each other: for example, a web app might need to fetch a list of users from a database, or a messaging app might need to send a message to a friend.
+This process is known as "Inter-Process Communication" (IPC), and it can be achieved in many ways, depending on the specific needs of the applications.

-One could implement IPC by saving a message to a file, and having another file/user read from it.
-This would be slow, insecure, and have issues when more than one person tries to write to the file at the same time.

-Another way would be to use [pipes](https://man7.org/linux/man-pages/man2/pipe.2.html) or [named pipes/FIFOs](https://man7.org/linux/man-pages/man7/fifo.7.html) to communicate between processes.
-These are obviously faster, but are also unidirectional and the input/output can only be consumed by one process at a time.

-[Shared Memory (SHM)](https://man7.org/linux/man-pages/man7/shm_overview.7.html) offers another way to communicate between processes, but it is more complex to implement and manage - and can add security risks.

-[UNIX Sockets](https://man7.org/linux/man-pages/man7/unix.7.html) offer a convenient way to communicate _bidirectionally_ between processes, and can be setup with added security features - and are the UNIX standard for IPC.
+### Inter-Process Communication vs. Network Communication
+It's important to distinguish between Inter-Process Communication (IPC) and network communication.
+IPC is typically used for communication between processes on the same machine, while network communication involves data transfer between different machines, usually over a network like the internet.

+For example:

+A database connection typically uses TCP/IP, a protocol that goes through the network stack, _even if the database and application are on the same machine_.
+A messaging app might use WebSocket or HTTP, both of which also involve the network stack.
+While network communication provides the flexibility to communicate across different machines, it introduces overhead, such as passing through the network stack, dealing with network latency, and binding to ports.

+### Advantages of Local IPC Mechanisms
+When processes need to communicate on the same machine, using local IPC mechanisms like UNIX sockets, pipes, or shared memory can offer significant performance benefits:

+No Network Stack Overhead: Local IPC avoids the network stack, making communication faster.
+Security: There’s no need to bind to a network port, reducing the attack surface.
+Efficiency: Local IPC is generally more efficient as it doesn’t involve packetization and other network-level operations.

+### IPC Mechanisms
+- **Pipes and Named Pipes/FIFOs**: These are simple, unidirectional channels for passing data between processes.
+They are efficient but limited because only one process can read from or write to the pipe at a time.
+- **Shared Memory (SHM)**: This allows multiple processes to access the same memory space, making communication extremely fast.
+However, it requires careful management to avoid race conditions and ensure data consistency.
+It's useful in scenarios where large amounts of data need to be shared quickly between processes.
+- **UNIX Sockets**: These provide a bidirectional communication channel between processes.
+Unlike TCP/IP sockets, UNIX sockets don’t involve the network stack, making them faster for local IPC.
+They also allow for finer-grained security controls, as you can set file permissions on the socket.

+### Practical Examples
+- **Communicating with the Docker Daemon**: The Docker daemon listens on a UNIX socket.
+This allows tools like docker to interact with it efficiently without going through the network stack.
+- **Building Custom Daemons**: You can create custom daemons for tasks like logging or garbage collection that listen on UNIX sockets.
+This approach allows different processes (in different languages) to communicate with the daemon in a secure and efficient manner.

+### Future Plans
+> TODO: solidify example

+We will create a rust daemon that can handle many synchronous requests (from multiple python clients for example) that will query a remote database.

 ## Types of UNIX Sockets